 So now your routine should be a little more specific because you're giving yourself a bedtime and time to wake up.
 We all know the importance of a good sleeping schedule, and being quarantined should not hinder this.
 We can still live comfortably and have a better head space if we have a sleeping schedule.
 Essentially, this means that a sleeping schedule will benefit both our mental and physical health.

 Next, we can arrange a morning routine.
 Personally, I combine a few aspects of my day into one "box" to check off.
 I combine "shower/brush teeth/skin routine" into one category that I call "self care."
-I also include future journaling as the first thing I do every morning (a topic for a different blog post).
+I also include future journaling as the first thing I do every morning.
 Everyone's morning routine is going to look different, but to give you an idea of this in practice, our list should now look a little more like this:

 - wake up 9am